 Today, Marc is a cheeky, thrill-seeking young boy, keen to be involved in all the experiences life has to offer and his brothers adore him.

 When Leon was six months old, he was diagnosed with hydrocephalus (a build-up of fluid in the brain).
 He had to be rushed to the hospital for emergency brain surgery.
 He had another five rounds of brain surgery in the following months.
 As a result of all the brain surgery, Leon has left-side hemiplegia.
 But thanks to early intervention, Leon is learning to walk and stand up on his own.

 Want to learn more about where your fundraising money goes?

 Read more about Cerebral Palsy Alliance today.

-For over a decade, we’ve been driving international research into the prevention, treatment and cure of cerebral palsy.
+For over a decade, your fundraising has driven international research into the prevention, treatment and cure of cerebral palsy.

 Granted to CP research

 But our work is far from over.
 Raising funds for cerebral palsy is now more important than ever.
-So, this year, we’ve recruited a team of STEPtember trainers to show you how to fundraise in creative and fun new ways.
+So, this year, our STEPtember trainers are here to motivate you to fundraise in creative and fun new ways.

 WHAT WE DO